-Is your second-hand vehicle you either bought or sold already registered in your name?
+Is the second-hand vehicle you either bought or sold already registered in the correct person’s name?
 If not, you have to make a transfer of car ownership immediately.

 Updating your vehicle's ownership records with the Land Transportation Office (LTO) is among the first things to accomplish after selling or purchasing a used or repossessed unit.

-Whether you recently sold your unit or purchased a used one, here's everything you must know about LTO transfer of ownership of a vehicle in the Philippines.
+Whether you recently sold your unit or purchased a used one, here's everything you must know about the LTO transfer of ownership of a vehicle in the Philippines.